mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 This gave me a revelation: if this works for code, why not romance?
 With that, I'm announcing my new ebook to help developers with their love lives:

-{% include image.html file="book-cover.png" alt="EBook cover" max_width="400px"  img_link=true %}
+{% include image.html file="book-cover.png" alt="ebook cover" max_width="400px"  img_link=true %}

-My revolutionary ebook will teach you **proven techniques** for maximizing the number of deficiencies you find in your partner.
+My revolutionary ebook teaches you **proven techniques** for maximizing the number of deficiencies you find in your partner.
 The ebook does **not** cover:

-* Communicating issues to your partner with empathy or understanding.
+* Communicating issues to your partner with empathy and understanding.
 * Helping your partner address their weaknesses.

 Based on my reading of code review literature, those parts of a relationship are *obvious* and *not worth discussing*.